-In 2008, Ka Papa Lo‘i o Kānewai was awarded $799,907 in federal grant monies to build a cultural resource center from HUD’s Alaska Native/Native Hawaiian Institutions Assisting Communities (AN/NHIAC) Program.
-Upon completion, the resource center will provide a permanent public facility for the active development of cultural learning, creating a sanctuary for the practice of traditional culture and kalo cultivation, and serve as a resource for the statewide implementation of cultural, experiential learning curriculum.
-The Kānewai Cultural Resource Center will give Native Hawaiians and other low- to moderate-income persons a sanctuary that provides the freedom to experience and practice their heritage in a traditional setting while also having the modern amenities to accommodate all aspects of their learning.
-Functionally, the resource center will be one of only a few intact resource centers in urban Honolulu available to service the broader Native Hawaiian community and all schools.
+In 2008, Ka Papa Lo‘i o Kānewai was awarded nearly $800,000 in federal grant monies to build a cultural resource center from HUD’s Alaska Native/Native Hawaiian Institutions Assisting Communities (AN/NHIAC) Program.
+The resource center now provides a permanent public facility for the active development of cultural learning, creates a sanctuary for the practice of traditional culture and kalo cultivation, and serves as a resource for the statewide implementation of cultural, experiential learning curriculum.
+The Kānewai Cultural Resource Center gives Native Hawaiians and other low- to moderate-income persons a sanctuary to experience and practice their heritage in a traditional setting while also having the modern amenities to accommodate all aspects of their learning.
+Functionally, the resource center is one of only a few intact resource centers in urban Honolulu available to service the broader Native Hawaiian community and all schools.